-- to allow course maintenance or to allow a fairer and more consistent course for all competitors. - for unfavourable or inconsistent weather and snow conditions - The race is to be restarted as soon as the work on the course has finished and if the weather and snow conditions have changed so that a fair competition can be assured. - A repeated interruption of the race ordered for the same reason should lead to a termination.
+- 624.1.1 to allow course maintenance - for unfavourable or inconsistent weather and snow conditions - The race is to be restarted as soon as the work on the course has finished and if the weather and snow conditions have changed so that a fair competition can be assured. - A repeated interruption of the race ordered for the same reason should lead to a termination.
 A Downhill, a Super-G, as well as one run of Slalom or Giant Slalom may not last longer than four hours.